 I won’t adjust the monthly future payments savings that we set aside monthly to reflect the reduction created by the additional grant…because every year the taxes go up.

-I figure it will only be 2-4 years at the most before we are back to needing the exact same level of savings, if not more.
+I figure it will only be 2-4 years at the most before we are back to needing the same level of savings, if not more.

-On top of that, it never hurts to have a surplus in the Future Payments Account…you just never know what might crop up.
+On top of that, it never hurts to have a surplus in the Future Payments Account…you just know what might crop up.

-While we were doing a US day trip, I discussed with hubby that this year we should actually hold off on any far-flung travels but promised him that I would ensure that we have enough vacation dates during the year to get our Platinum status again with Marriott for 2019.
+While we were doing a US day trip, I discussed with hubby that this year we should hold off on any far-flung travels but promised him that I would ensure that we have enough vacation dates during the year to get our Platinum status again with Marriott for 2019.